micro/micro/README.md

 ## Overview

 Micro addresses the key requirements for building scalable systems in the Cloud and beyond.
-It leverages the microservice architecture pattern and provides a set of services which act as the building blocks of a platform.
+It leverages the microservices architecture pattern and provides a set of services which act as the building blocks of a platform.
 Micro deals with the complexity of distributed systems and provides simpler programmable abstractions to build on.